A geometric theory of zero area singularities in general relativity: Definitions and preliminaries

 If several components of $\partial M$ are (harmonically) regular ZAS, then there is a natural notion of a local (harmonic) resolution of the union $\Sigma$ of these components: in Definition \ref{def_local_resolution}, simply replace $\Sigma^0$ with $\Sigma$.

-Since our ultimate goal---the Riemannian ZAS Inequality---is a global geometric statement, we will need resolutions that are globally defined. \begin{definition} Suppose all components of $\Sigma = \partial M$ are harmonically regular ZAS.
+Since our ultimate goal---the Riemannian ZAS inequality---is a global geometric statement, we require resolutions that are globally defined. \begin{definition} Suppose all components of $\Sigma = \partial M$ are harmonically regular ZAS.
 Then the pair $(\ol g, \ol \varphi)$ is a \textbf{global harmonic resolution} of $\Sigma$ if \begin{compactenum} \item $\ol g$ is a smooth, asymptotically flat metric on $M$, \item $\ol \varphi$ is the $\ol g$- harmonic function on $M$ vanishing on $\Sigma$ and tending to one at infinity, and \item $g = \ol \varphi^4 \ol g$ on $M \sm \Sigma$. \end{compactenum} \end{definition} For example, the aforementioned resolution of the Schwarzschild ZAS is a global harmonic resolution.
-In general, if $\Sigma$ consists of harmonically regular ZAS, it is not clear that a global harmonic resolution exists; this is studied in more detail in \cite{jauregui}.
+In general, if $\Sigma$ consists of harmonically regular ZAS, it is not clear that a global harmonic resolution exists; however, this is known to be true: \begin{prop}[Theorem 58 of \cite{jauregui}] If $\Sigma=\partial M$ is a collection of harmonically regular ZAS in $(M,g)$, then $\Sigma$ admits a global harmonic resolution. \end{prop}